tjwoodall/individuals-capital-gains-income-api/resources/public/api/conf/common/testing.md

 Some APIs may be marked \[test only\].
 This means that they are not available for use in production and may change.

-### Dynamic

-Some endpoints support DYNAMIC gov test scenarios.
-The response is dynamic based on the request parameters:

-- Retrieve Other Income V2.0

 ### Stateful